 To make ahead

 The stuffing is best served on the day it is made.
 However, it is possible to make it the day before.
 Bake the stuffing.
-Then, remove from the oven, cool to room temperature, and refrigerate.
+Then, remove it from the oven, cool it to room temperature, and refrigerate.
+Do not garnish with parsley at this point.

-On the day you are planning to serve it, place in a 350°F (175°C) oven, covered until heated through; then remove the aluminum cover and continue to bake for another 5 minutes.
-Garnish with chopped parsley and serve immediately.
+On the day you plan to serve it, place it in a 350°F (175°C) oven, cover it until heated, remove the aluminum foil cover, and continue to bake for another 5 minutes.
+Remove from the oven, garnish with chopped parsley and serve immediately.

 Tips